Asian cat: Asian Tabby

 The Asian Tabby is an Asian cat with tabby markings.
 However unlike regular tabbies the coat has a reduced melanin concentration which results in lighter tabby markings.
 Asian Tabbies come in all four traditional tabby markings and most tabby colourings.

 Bombay

 The solid black Bombay under the Asian Self-category has a slightly different origin, but is also developed in the UK.
 In the early 1980s, the resulting kittens of three mismatings of European Burmese with black domestic short-haired cats were developed into the British-type Bombay.

 Additionally, there exists another variant of the Bombay cat, the relatively more popular American-type Bombay developed in the United States.
 American-type Bombays were developed by crossbreeding sable American Burmese and black American Shorthair cats, to produce a cat of mostly Burmese type, but with a sleek, panther-like black coat and exclusively with bright copper-golden eyes.
 For the British-type Bombay golden eyes are preferred, but yellow to green is acceptable, with the preference given to greater depth of colour.
-The GCCF is the sole registry that recognises the British Bombayand operates in the UK.
+The GCCF is the sole registry that recognises the British Bombay and operates in the UK.